Lindsay Lohan takes us back to the 2000s by posting iconic 'Mean Girls' scene on Instagram

 Share this article:

-Washington – American actor and TV personality Lindsay Lohan, who has largely foregone acting in recent years, took a trip down memory lane and shared a picture from an iconic scene of her popular film 'Mean Girls'.
+American actor and TV personality Lindsay Lohan, who has largely foregone acting in recent years, took a trip down memory lane and shared a picture from an iconic scene of her popular film “Mean Girls”.

 Taking to her Instagram handle on Sunday, the actor shared a still from a scene of the film in which Cady (Lohan) talks about her massive crush on Aaron (Jonathan Bennett) and says, "On October 3rd, he asked me what day it was."